$200 a barrel? Kiwi motorists will feel pain at the pump as countries ban Russian oil

 "There are some energy experts that estimate if you completely cut off Russian oil from a global market which will be about five per cent of global supply then perhaps the price could hit $200 a barrel which will make us wince."

-Yesterday, a BP station in the Auckland Remuera was advertising unleaded 91 for $3.25 a litre.
+A BP station in Auckland's Remuera was advertising unleaded 91 for $3.25 a litre on Wednesday.

 Biden's action follows pleas by Ukrainian President Volodymyr Zelenskyy to US and Western officials to cut off the imports, which had been a glaring omission in the massive sanctions put in place on Russia over the invasion.
 Energy exports have kept a steady stream of cash flowing to Russia despite otherwise severe restrictions on its financial sector.